How To Legally Release Cover Songs03-30-2015

 And What About YouTube?

 Ok, YouTube views are entirely different because it's video.
-TECHNICALLY, every cover song on YouTube is illegal.
+TECHNICALLY, nearly every cover song on YouTube is illegal.
 Technically.
-And when they're detected the owner of the copyright can either ask YouTube to remove it (no one is doing this anymore) or place an advertisement on the video to make some money off of it.
+And when they're detected the copyright owner of the song (publisher) can either ask YouTube to remove it (no one is doing this anymore) or place an advertisement on the video to make some money off of it.
 So all publishers have been going this route, even though, technically the cover artist needs to obtain a "synch license" from the publisher to "synch" video to their song.
-But no cover artist ever does this because it's virtually impossible for an indie artist to even get a response from a publisher.
+It has been virtually impossible for an indie artist to even get a response from a publisher.
 Let alone negotiate a synch fee and obtain the license.
-So, technically, if you're JUST releasing your cover song on YouTube and NOT selling it, you don't need a mechanical license (because YouTube will pay royalties directly to the publishers).
+HOWEVER, We Are The Hits was setup specifically to solve this issue.
+It's currently the best solution for legally getting your YouTube covers cleared.
+The three big publishing companies (Sony/ATV, Warner/Chappell and Universal) along with Kobalt have licensed their music to We Are The Hits.
+All you need to do is search We Are The Hits database and if the song you want to cover is listed, you upload your cover to their network.
+They will post it to your channel, monetize it and both you and the publisher will earn on the video.
+Win win!

 This shit is beyond complicated and I've probably lost you by now, BUT the only thing you really need to know is get a license up front before you sell your cover song on iTunes, BandCamp or CD and pay for the estimated number of downloads you're going to sell.
 NOT STREAMS.
 Ignore that section.